George Pitt-Rivers: Inter-war

 In 1927 he attended the World Population Conference and published a book Clash of Cultures and the Contact of Races.
 Two years later, Pitt-Rivers was elected a fellow of the Royal Anthropological Institute; he also represented the Eugenics Society at the International Federation of Eugenics Organizations.
-From 1931 to 1937, Pitt-Rivers held the positions of the Secretary General and Treasurer of the International Union for the Scientific Investigation of Population Problems, where he came into contact with German eugenicists Eugen Fischer and his assistant Lothar Loeffler.
-During this time, he also became increasingly embroiled in politics, praising the ideas of Benito Mussolini and Adolf Hitler.
+Within the Eugenics Society there was major debate between the followers of Marie Stopes who demanded unlimited birth control and an emphasis on female sexual pleasure for middle-class women, vs. those who found her approach too radical and likely to offend British public opinion.
+Pitt-Rivers backed the Stopes position of unlimited birth control as he shared her view that British working-class women should be encouraged to use birth control as a way to prevent them from passing on their presumably inferior genes to the next generation.
+In this way, Pitt-Rivers became estranged from the leaders of the Eugenics Society, who found his views too radical.
+In 1931, he published Weeds in the Garden of Marriage: The Ethics of Race and Our Captious Critics that attacked the institution of marriage in modern Britain from an euthenic perspective.
+From 1931 to 1937, Pitt-Rivers held the positions of Secretary General and Treasurer of the International Union for the Scientific Investigation of Population Problems, where he came into contact with German eugenicists Eugen Fischer and his assistant Lothar Loeffler.
+During this time, he also became involved in politics, praising the ideas of Benito Mussolini and Adolf Hitler.
+In the 1935 United Kingdom general election, he stood in North Dorset as an "Independent Agriculturist" with backing from the British Union of Fascists.
+Oswald Mosley and William Joyce spoke at rallies for him during the election.

-Pitt-Rivers was held in Brixton Prison and Ascot internment centre (1940–1942) during the Second World War as a Mosleyite Nazi sympathiser under the Defence Regulation 18B.

-George Pitt-Rivers died in 1966.